16 Top-Rated Resorts in the Phoenix Area

 Golfers will appreciate the preferred access and free shuttle to one of Arizona's finest courses, the Tom Weiskopf-designed Troon North.
 The Four Seasons also offers guests a variety of activities, from guided hikes up nearby Pinnacle Peak to stargazing, and activities for kids at the Kids for All Seasons children's camp.

 Dining here is exceptional at all restaurants, including Talavera, a Spanish steakhouse, and the more casual Proof, serving comfort food from across the United States in its indoor and outdoor dining areas.
 Both restaurants offer outstanding views.
+If you work up an appetite poolside, Saguaro Blossom has you covered with refreshing snacks ranging from ceviche through to kale salads.

 Accommodation: Four Seasons Scottsdale at Troon North